 Counters decluttered, now it’s time to wipe them down.
 Just like different sinks and different cabinets require a different cleaning tact, so do counters.
 Fortunately, a gentle-is-better approach applies to every counter type.

 The best way to avoid turning your attempt at cleaning your counters into an expensive and ugly mishap is to identify the kind of counters you have.
-This will help you avoid using the wrong cleaner for the surface type.
+This will help you match the right cleaner with the right surface to avoid scratching, clouding, or other issues.

 - Laminate: A fairly common countertype.
 Laminate doesn’t require particularly special care except to avoid the use of scouring pads and abrasive cleaners as the plastic surface of laminate counters is not particularly durable.